Ahlan wa Sahlan, marhaba, hello, and welcome follow you all over Jordan.

-In a country where shame and honor are of utmost importance, Jordanians believe it is shameful to treat visitors to their country less hospitably than they would guests in their home.
+In a country where shame and honor are of utmost importance, Jordanians believe it is shameful not to treat visitors to their country as they would in their home.

-Jordan is a place filled with eye candy, wonders, scrumptious food, beautiful geographic sites—everything from green fields and mountains, to desert and sea.
-But the aspect most people remember from their trip to this exotic land is the warmth, sincerity, and genuine hospitality of its people.
+Jordan is a place filled with wonders, scrumptious food, beautiful geographic sites—everything from green fields and mountains, to desert and sea.
+But the aspect most people remember from their trip to this land is the warmth, sincerity and genuine hospitality of its people.

 Westerners are sometimes taken aback by such open friendliness.
 Visiting a store often brings an invitation to chat and have tea whether you buy anything or not.
-When Al and I asked our friend to drop us off at a spice store in the souk of downtown Aqaba, the shopkeeper immediately handed us a cup of tea and invited us to sit and chat.
+When Al and I asked our friend to drop us off at a spice store in the souk of downtown Aqaba, the shopkeeper immediately handed us a cup of tea.

 Unfortunately, I have never been a fan of coffee or tea.
 I am going to have to find a way to get around this prominent part of Arab hospitality without offending anyone.
-Carrying my cup around, I pretended to take sips.
-Then I tried to hide it behind a pot.
-Al rescued it and savored it on my behalf.
+I carried my cup around and pretended to take sips.
+Then I set it down behind a pot.
+Al picked it up and savored it on my behalf.

 It is not unusual for a Jordanian to invite you, a stranger, to eat in their home.
 A “Jordanian invitation” means that you are expected to bring nothing and eat everything.

 A core aspect of Jordanian culture is hospitality.
+This rule of taking care of guests.
 The social rule of taking care of the guest flows from ancient Bedouin tradition.
 It is rooted in the harsh environment of many parts of the Middle East where it was a moral requirement to provide all travelers with food and water.
 It is taught from the cradle and has earned Jordan great respect in the hospitality arena.

 One thing you should take note of is not to compliment the lady of the house on anything in her home.
-She will be duty-bound to give that item to you.
+They are duty-bound to give that item to you.
 That is one reason why their guest rooms are sometimes sparse.

-Our host on the trip to Aqaba last year told us a story of how an American tourist visited the Bedouin community at Wadi Rum.
-Our host was a long-time friend of the Arab, so the tourist automatically became a dear friend as well.
-When the tourist made a comment of how much he liked the dishdasha—the long white shirt Bedouins sometimes wear—the Arab gentleman took him to town and asked his tailor to measure the American and make him his own dishdasha.
+Our host told us a story of how an American tourist visited the Arab community at Wadi Rum.
+Our host was a long-time friend of the Arab, so the tourist automatically was as well.
+When the tourist made a comment of how much he like the dishdash—the long white shirt Bedouins sometimes wear—the Arab gentleman took him to town and asked his tailor to measure the American and make him his own dishdash (also called dishdasha).

 Personal space doesn’t exist in Arab culture.
 This is disconcerting for most Westerners.
-Arabs in general, and Jordanians in particular, are curious and genuinely want to know about others.
+Arabs in general, and Jordanians in particular, are curious and genuinely want to know about other.
 We might even consider them nosy.
-They think nothing of asking you what you do for a living and how much money you make.

-Standing in line or forming one is a foreign notion because Jordanians tend to ignore any type of organization.
+Standing in or forming a line is a foreign notion because Jordanians tend to ignore an form of organization.
 In many situations hanging back courteously is an invitation for other people to move in front.
-However, on the rare occasion there is a line, they abhor anyone disrespecting it.
+However, on the rare occurrence there is a line, they abhor anyone disrespecting it.
 But they will do it themselves!

 Sitting alone soaking up the day, you may find someone coming up to you eager for a chat.
 It can be difficult, if not impossible, to convey your desire to be alone.

 One afternoon, Al and I decided to take a short walk to a grocery store five blocks away.
 As we strolled along the perilous sidewalk, I took pictures of the beautiful homes and entry gates and tiles outside the buildings.
 I was trying to get a clear shot of a striking entryway when a man and little girl walked by.
 He asked if we needed help—a common question in Jordan.
-We struck up a conversation, and he encouraged his six-year-old daughter to shake our hands.
+We struck up a conversation.
 “Where you from?”
 He was very surprised we were in a neighborhood.
-He said, "Most tourists go to the hotels or beach.
-They don't come here where we are."
+He said, “Most tourists go to the hotels or beach.
+They don’t come here where we are.”
 He was extremely cordial, and we have found it so with everyone we have encountered here.

 Even after we got to the little shopping area, we saw a taxi driver changing a tire.
-When he turned around, he got up to greet us.
+When he saw us, he got up and walked over to greet us.
 He did not have a good grasp of English, but somehow he and Al communicated.
-He knew the word "welcome”.
+He knew the word “welcome”.

 As we came back and turned onto our block, the little boys who play soccer in the street every evening after school asked Al if he wanted to kick the ball.
 He said, “I’ll try.”
 He kicked it, and a boy said, “Bravo!”

-Jordan is the only country in the world where Palestinians can become citizens.
+There is only one country in the world where Palestinians can become citizens.
 Even so, there is a clear differentiation between Jordanians, Bedouins, and Palestinians.

 Bedouin culture is at the root of Jordanian hospitality.

-According to Wikipedia, here is the Bedouin Honor Code:
+According to Wikipedia, here are the Bedouin Honor Codes:

-Hamasa has to do with courage and bravery.
-It is closely related to manliness and includes the ability to withstand pain (even circumcision at age thirteen).
+- Hamasa relates to courage and bravery.
+It is closely related to manliness and includes the ability to withstand pain.

-Generosity requires one to offer gifts that cannot be declined.
+- Generosity requires one to offer gifts which cannot be declined.